twosixlabs/V3SPA/README.md

 - mongodb
 - setools v4

 The V3SPA backend has been tested on Fedora 23 and 24.
+You can follow the instructions below on Fedora or another VM, or you can follow the Vagrant instructions at the end to automate the build process.

 To set up the environment: